The Benefits of Vendor Management

 Gather relevant information from across the supply chain both internally and from the vendor.
 Information will come from a variety of sources and may involve data in different formats and across different time zones.
 In these instances, data should be normalised and linked together where it is appropriate and will add value to any analysis you are likely to conduct.

 Criteria may vary according to service being provided and should be linked to the overall strategy.
 Areas such as driver satisfaction will form part of this as well as business related commercial indicators such as cost, quality and delivery.
 Risks should be jointly assessed over the contractual term and joint plans established to address issues at different thresholds.

 Agree and Implement

-Formalise vendor management process so both the Vendor and Customer commit to managing the process together.
+At the end of the agreement, both parties will need to formalise the vendor management process and commit to managing the process together.
 The process should always strike the balance using empirical data and human qualitative input.

 Get in touch with one of our experts to find out more about the vendor management process.